Ten Chapter textbook as it appeared on previous platform

-The site ‘Descartes-agonistes’ has moved here to Word Press.
-All previous articles are present here in a more clear and accessible fashion, along with a few new items not able to be published on the old website in recent months.
-For example, my recent review of Alan Chalmers’ One Hundred Years of Pressure, and my […]
+The site ‘Descartes-agonistes’ has moved.
+All previous articles are present, along with a few new items such as: my recent review of Alan Chalmers’ One Hundred Years of Pressure, and my invited ‘Focus Section’ piece in Isis June 2019 on explanation in the history of science.
+Contact: email@example.com

 Invited for Focus Section in Isis on Case Studies of Explanation in the History of Science.
 J. A. Schuster, ‘Pitfalls and Opportunities of Contextual Explanation: The Case of Isaac Beeckman’s Invention of the Mechanical Philosophy’, Isis 110(2), 308-311.